According to a study conducted by the Northridge Group, only 46% of consumers reported the resolution of their customer

 Each type of software has benefits for customer service.
 It can help many customers right there on the page.
 You won’t have to pull too many resources or create large wait times.

 ChipBot is a knowledge base software in the form of a help bot.
-The bot operates on every page of your website for maximum support.
-There it:
+The FAQ bot operates on every page of your website for maximum support and helps with:

 The bot—as its own knowledge base—is completely interactive and self-service for users.
 It is automatic, so it is ready to go at all times and contains all the support your customers need.